sirgru/on.impression/ReadMe.md

 Most users practically copy the regex from some of the regex sharing sites if they are needing it for a well-known purpose.
 This subtly negates the purpose of existence of the regex language - they might have used a library and it would have been quicker (no regex compile) and it would have been standardized, easier to test and debug.

-When writing a regex from scratch, the workflow usually includes an external tool, such a RegexBuddy, or one of the numerous online helper tools.
 The nature of the thing is that a regex is assembled part by part, and the final solution is usually much longer than the initial solution and much less intuitive.
 It is easy to create a "monster regex".

 **Regular expressions are not standardized**